 Why it is Important to Make Your Website Accessible

-Over the last few decades, the internet has become a global phenomenon.
-Part of the allure of the internet is its universal accessibility: anyone, anywhere, and at any time can use the internet.
-But the question stands: is the internet as accessible as we think?
-Disabled people are unfairly left out from the internet if their disability prevents them from accessing digital media.
-Inaccessibility to the internet is a huge problem, and the Israeli government has introduced regulations seeking to create greater equality among website users.
+Over the last few decades, the Internet has become a global phenomenon.
+Part of the allure of the internet is its universal accessibility: anyone, anywhere, and at any time can use the Internet.
+But one question remains: Is the internet as accessible as we think?
+Disabled people are unfairly left out from the Internet if their disability prevents them from accessing digital media.
+Inaccessibility to the Internet is a huge issue, and the Israeli government introduced regulations seeking to create greater equality among website users.

 On October 25th, 2013 Israel passed the “Equal Rights for People with Disabilities Act” which included regulations on website providers.
 Regulation 35 made it mandatory for websites to have accessibility features.
 Starting in October 2015, all new websites were required to be accessible when launched.
 All preexisting websites had to be updated in order to fit accessibility standards by October of 2017.
 Israeli regulations were based on global guidelines called “Web Content Accessibility Guidelines” created by the W3C organization.

-Most likely, yes, these regulations apply to your website.
+Yes, these regulations most likely apply to your website.
 Accessibility regulations apply to all websites which provide service or information to the public.
 This includes websites which are operated privately as well as publicly.
-Also, merchants who sell products via the internet must accommodate buyers with disabilities.
+Also, merchants who sell products via the Internet must accommodate buyers with disabilities.
 Even Israeli websites which are operated from outside of Israel are required to have accessibility accommodations.

 However, there are instances in which a website owner may be exempt from making an accommodation to people with disabilities.
 For example, a website owner will be exempt when making adjustments is impossible due to a technology limitation.
-Additionally, people who are considered Osek Patur, or self-employed, and make less than 100,000 NIS annually are exempt from accommodation regulations.
+Additionally, people who are considered Osek Patur (self-employed) and make less than 100,000 NIS annually are exempt from accommodation regulations.

 There are many ways to make your website accessible, but the following represents three examples of important accommodations.